codylekha/Pythonlearning/README.md

 Intro to programming in python

-functions variables - write code for smalller problm and use smaller prblm to solve big problm.
+functions variables - write code for smaller problm and use smaller prblm to solve big problm.
-Conditional - way of experssing logically. loop - execute code again again. exceptions - handling fault  errors of code libraries - 3rd party code reusing on our proj unit test - write test code for ur own code fileio - infomation not to  inside computers memory, rather store in file /folder regular expression - define patterns, validate data, to extract data for analyze
+Conditional - way of experssing logically. loop - execute code again again. exceptions - handling fault  errors of code. libraries - 3rd party code reusing on our proj. unit test - write test code for ur own code fileio - infomation not to  inside computers memory, rather store in file /folder regular expression - define patterns, validate data, to extract data for analyze